×

 When we asked expats and global nomads about the quality of medical care in India, they replied:

-"I can't wait to return to the delicious French Indian fusion food and regional Indian specialities that is found in Pondicherry.," commented one expat who moved to Pondicherry.
+"I can't wait to return to the delicious French Indian fusion food and regional Indian specialities that is found in Pondicherry.," said one expat.

 "Medical services in India are generally of a high standard, with a wide range of specialties available.
 Many hospitals in India are well-equipped with modern medical technology and offer a range of treatments and procedures.
 India also has a large number of qualified medical professionals, including doctors, nurses, and other healthcare workers.
-Additionally, India has a number of medical research centers and universities that are dedicated to advancing medical knowledge and providing quality healthcare," said one expat.
+Additionally, India has a number of medical research centers and universities that are dedicated to advancing medical knowledge and providing quality healthcare," remarked one expat in India.

 Learn MoreGet Quote